-The information presented here is intended to provide a general overview of actions to be taken as part of planning and preparation phase.
+The information presented here is intended to provide a general overview of actions to be taken as part of the planning and preparation phase.
 City employees also follow procedures to best prepare the City.
-By everyone taking responsibility and preparing, we can all work together to keep our community safe.
-Recovery after a storm is a gradual process.
+By everyone taking the time to plan and prepare, we can all work together to deal with emergencies that impact our area.